 Current assets are financial resources that you expect to transition into cash flow within the next year.
 In other words, a current asset is a short-term asset.

 An example of a current asset, or a short-term asset, might be products created by your business or company.

 Fixed assets are financial resources that you don't expect to transition into cash flow anytime soon, if at all.
 Fixed assets can also be referred to as long-term assets.

 An example of a fixed asset, or a long-term asset, might be your home or a boat.

 Financial assets are resources that already take on a financial form.
 The monetary value of a financial asset comes from a contract or legal claim.

 The most common examples of financial assets are stocks, bonds, or bank deposits.

 Intangible assets are resources that don't have a physical form.
 Because intangible assets don't consist of physical items, it can sometimes be harder to evaluate their true value.

 Patents, copyrights, franchises, and brands are some examples of intangible assets.

 What are liquid assets?
 Liquid assets are resources that can easily be changed into cash funds.
-In general, a person’s liquid assets refers to funds they already have available to use, like cash and bank account funds.
+In general, a person's liquid assets refer to funds they already have available to use, like cash and bank account funds.